GigaFable/simple-project-tool/README.md

 If you copy and paste that into a YAML file then feed it to the tool it will output a mermaid diagram for you.

+## A little bit on the `priority` key

+Priorities work with higher numbers being assigned greater priority and that the stage with priority 1 (being the only priority set) is the highest priority task in the project.

+You don't really need to think about this but if you don't assign a priority to a stage it is treated as having priority `-1` if it's a stage with no sub-stages and `0` if it has sub-stages.

+---

 That's basically it.
 Give it a try, generate that YAML as a mermaid diagram and you can expand upon it to define your project!
 Every stage can also have